Start Free Trial

 Troubleshooting and Maintenance

 Digital signage systems are not bulletproof.
-You’ll likely encounter a technical issue at some point, whether software or hardware related.
+You’ll likely encounter a technical issue, whether software or hardware-related.

-So you want to have an IT team on stand-by to troubleshoot any issues quickly and conduct routine maintenance to keep the system functioning as it should.
+You want an IT team on standby to troubleshoot issues quickly and conduct routine maintenance to keep the system functioning correctly.

 The cost of IT support will depend on the scale of your network and the scope of their responsibilities.